Alcohol Consumption and RA

 How drinking impacted my RA symptoms

 Things took a turn, though, after I was diagnosed with RA.
-Now after a night of drinking--and to be clear, I am talking about even just one drink (it's rare that I have more than that) I find that my joints feel more inflamed, I move at a sluggish pace, and I feel bloated/swollen all over.
+Now, after a night of drinking — and, to be clear, I am talking about even just one drink (it's rare that I have more than that), I find that my joints feel more inflamed, I move at a sluggish pace, and I feel bloated/swollen all over.

 Experimenting with abstaining from alcohol

 I haven't had a drink in about 3 weeks now, and I really do feel better.
-I feel more energized, my joints don't feel as inflammed, and I just have a generally brighter disposition.
+I feel more energized, my joints don't feel as inflamed, and I just have a generally brighter disposition.
 This is important for me because I have not been feeling the best lately.
 That's not because I drink a lot, but more because my RA has been affecting me more.
 While I was drinking, it made me think there was a real connection between alcohol consumption and RA.

 The varied relationship between alcohol and RA

-Clearly, the relationship to alcohol when you have RA is varied.
-In my experience, even 1 drink can hurt my RA--maybe this is because my inflammation levels are already so high that even 1 drink can increase the inflammation already present in my body.
-Yet, the literature on this subject seems to indicate that low alcohol consumption can actually reduce inflammation.
-In my thinking, then, your relationship to alcohol and RA really depends on your body and your experience in drinking.
+Clearly, the relationship we all have with alcohol when living with RA is varied.
+In my experience, even 1 drink can hurt my RA — maybe this is because my inflammation levels are already so high that even 1 drink can increase the inflammation already present in my body.
+However, some research has shown that alcohol can actually reduce inflammation.1

-I've had to modulate my relationship to alcohol given my personal bodily experiences; what have you experienced with alcohol?
+I've had to modulate my relationship to alcohol given my personal bodily experiences.
+What have you experienced with alcohol?

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The RheumatoidArthritis.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.